OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus GetPortsPerColumn(OcaUint8 &Ports)

-        Gets the number of ports per output channel.
-These are output ports.
+        Gets the number of Ports per column.
+Note: these are Output Ports.

         This method has id ``3.13``.